kirill-konshin/next-redux-wrapper/README.md

 will ruin the whole purpose of server rendering.

-Keep in mind that whatever you do in `_app` is also affecting the NextJS error page, so if you `dispatch`, set something on `req` and checki it to prevent double `dispatch`.
+Keep in mind that whatever you do in `_app` is also affecting the NextJS error page, so if you `dispatch`, set something on `req` and check it to prevent double `dispatch`.

-I don't recommend to use `withRedux` in both top level pages and `_document.js` files, Next.JS [does not have provide](https://github.com/zeit/next.js/issues/1267) a reliable way to determine the sequence when components will be rendered.
+I don't recommend to use `withRedux` in both top level pages and `_document.js` files, Next.JS [does not provide](https://github.com/zeit/next.js/issues/1267) a reliable way to determine the sequence when components will be rendered.
 So per Next.JS recommendation it is better to have just data-agnostic things in `_document` and wrap top level pages with another HOC that will use `withRedux`.